-Incapacity Protection: Revocable Living Trust
+Incapacity Protection or Planning: Revocable Living Trust

-Maximum Asset Protection & Ease of Asset Transfer Using Incapacity Protection
+Maximum Asset Protection & Ease of Asset Transfer Using Incapacity Protection or Planning

 When assets are held in trust, the “trustee” has full power to manage and protect trust assets.
 While you are “alive and able,” you serve as the trustee.
 The way incapacity protection works is if incapacity strikes, your back-up trustee steps into your shoes and continues the management and protection of trust assets.
 Because your successor trustee’s powers are limited to assets owned by the trust, you should also have a Durable Power of Attorney.

-Incapacity Protection: Durable Power of Attorney
+Incapacity Protection or Planning: Durable Power of Attorney in Minneapolis, Minnesota

 Appoint Agent to Handle Financial, Property & Other Legal Matters